hanjie-jiang/bias-to-action/_notes/week1-2_probability_and_markov/Week1P4 - ML Fundamentals.md

     - Use **RMSE** (or set a business-weighted loss).
 3. **Need % interpretability across series?**
     - Use **sMAPE**, or **MASE** (if comparing to a baseline).
-4. **Care about relative ratios (under/over by ×%)?**
+4. **Care about relative ratios (under/over by Ã—%)?**
     - Use **RMSLE/MSLE** (with positive targets).
 5. **Mixed scales or many series?**
     - **WAPE** or **MASE** are safe, comparable choices.
 ###### Practical tips
-- If you must report a % and have zeros, say: _“We use sMAPE (formula shown) instead of MAPE to handle zeros; we also report WAPE for scale-free comparability.”_
+- If you must report a % and have zeros, say: _â€œWe use sMAPE (formula shown) instead of MAPE to handle zeros; we also report WAPE for scale-free comparability.â€_
 - Always **state the exact formula** you use (especially for sMAPE) to avoid confusion.
 - <span style="color:#FF6961">Consider reporting **two metrics**: one business-facing (% like WAPE/sMAPE) + one technical (MAE/RMSE).</span>